turtlebot/turtlebot4_setup/README.md

 - Connect a keyboard to the Raspberry Pi via USB.
 - Connect a monitor to the Raspberry Pi via the HDMI0 port.
-- Boot the Raspberry Pi
+- Boot the Raspberry Pi.
 - The default login is `ubuntu` and password is `ubuntu`.
 You will be prompted to change your password.

 ## Manually configure Wi-Fi